 7 minutes read

 Rather than receiving negative feedback, we’re in store for praise.
 Everybody loves to get wheedling and notes of appreciation.
 However, constructive criticism or negative feedback can be more valuable than flattery.
+In this article, we share a few essential insights about negative feedback and its role in the design process, with a strong focus on UX improvement.

 In this article, we share a few essential insights about negative feedback and its role in the design process.
 Are you ready for full-rounded criticism?